sandeepgadey/azurefrontdoorlab/Student/Challenge05.md

-# Challenge 5 - Force HTTPS thru Rules Engine
+# Challenge 4 - Force HTTPS thru Rules Engine

 [< Previous Challenge [4]](./Challenge04.md)&nbsp;&nbsp;-&nbsp;&nbsp;**[Home](../README.md)**

 ## Introduction

-We now have a globally scaled website, protected by WAF, and routing traffic for a specific address that uses a different backend to relieve pressure on our current website.
+We now have a globally scaled website, protected by WAF.
 Now we have to make sure that all traffic is forced to HTTPS.

 We can use the new [Rules Engine in Front Door](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-rules-engine) to specify rules to execute at the edge before sending traffic to your origin.